SringayKeno/bikeSharing_NYC/README.md

 1- The majority of those who use the bikeshare are males subscribers.
 Des Moine success will depend greatly on the amount of frquent users who sign up for program.

-2- The bikeshare programs success on weekdays in Des Mones will depend on subscribers who use the bikeshare for commutes (both male and female, but prmarily male)
+2- The bikeshare programs success on weekdays in Des Mones will depend on subscribers who use the bikeshare for commutes (both male and female, but primarily male)

 3- Weekend usage needs to be researched further, but at this point it appears to be either tourist or weekend errand running.
 Weekend usage is steady in NYC and needs to be conted on in DEs Moines for success of a program there.